Nutty Granola

 Step two

-Gather the ingredients – cashews, pumpkin seeds, almonds, walnuts, pecans and pistachios.
+Gather the ingredients – cashews, pumpkin seeds, almonds, walnuts, pecans, and pistachios.
+(A)

 Step three

-Add the nuts, seeds and rolled oats to a large mixing bowl.
-Mix to combined.
+Add the nuts, seeds, and rolled oats to a large mixing bowl.
+Mix to combine.
+(B)

 Step four

-Add maple syrup, olive oil, vanilla and salt mix them all together.
+Add maple syrup, olive oil, vanilla, and salt and mix them all together.

 Step five

-Spread the mixed granola on the pan and spread it in an even layer.
+Spread the mixed granola on the pan and spread it evenly.
+(C)

 Step six